Explicit nils

 As stated in the guide to Replicant flavored hiccup, explicit

-Replicant expects your hiccup to be produced by code, it uses nil
+Replicant expects your hiccup to be produced by code, it uses nils to

 understand how two versions of the same node relate.
 Let’s illustrate with an